-How to Find Fishing Spots in Florida Keys
+How to Find Patch Reef Fishing Spots in Florida Keys

 If you can afford to do so I would recommend purchasing an Atlas Trax (https://atlastrax.com)but if not use Google Earth.
 This is not a paid promotion or marketing scheme.
 Atlas Trax does not pay me to speak about their product, I really just like using it.
 Here is a tip for those that don’t already know this, but as you are scouting at home on the computer using Google Earth, make sure to learn how to use the time slider took to your advantage.
-Scroll back through the time slider and look for scans that google earth completed on days when it was nice out for fishing around the time you planning your fishing trip, look for the boats fishing a patch reef fishing then drop a g.p.s location pin and save it to your GPS on the boat.
+Scroll back through the time slider and look for scans that google earth completed on days when it was nice out for fishing around the time you are planning your fishing trip, look for the boats fishing a patch reef fishing then drop a g.p.s. location pin and save it to your GPS on the boat.
+I included an example of a what you should be looking for when you are scouting for lobster, bait or patch reef spots using Google Earth.
+When you find a spot you want to check out just drop a “pin” on the spot and put the coordinates into your GPS.
 Use the historical data as your personal log book.
 You have to put in the hours to find the data, but it will be worth it if you find a good fishing spot.

 Hook and Cook(Shore Lunch)

 It is a tradition in the Florida Keys for charter clients to take their catch to a local restaurant so they can prepare you the ultimate hook and cook experience, my northern clients call this a “shore lunch” experience.